-■ Receptive field structure
+Receptive field structure

-29 ± 7 .
-Companison of the recentive fields of neurons in the retina and in the lateral geniculate outleus with these of simple cortical cells in area 17.
-A. Cells of the retina and lateral generalize fail into two classes: on-center [1] and oricenter (2), 8-F. Neurons of the primary visual cortex also fall into two mator classes: simple and complex.
+29-7.
+Companion of the receptive fields of neurons in the retina and in the lateral geniculate outdens with those of sample cortical cells in area 17.
+A. Cells of the retina and lateral geniculate fail into two classes: on-center [1] and oricenter (2), B-F. Neurons of the primary visual cortex also fall into two major classes: simple and complex.
 Each of these classes, moreover, has several subclasses.
-This is illustraced here for sample cells.
-Despite this variety, however, all sample cells are characterized by three features: (1) specific reinal position.
-(2) their discrete excitatory $|\mathbf{x}|$ and inigibitory (A). zones, and [3] specific axis of orientation.
-For simplicity, only receptive fields with a vertical axis of orientation from 12 to 6 o'clock are shown in this figure: each has a reculinear configuration.
-In fact, each region of the retina is represented in area 17, not only for this but for all axes of orientationvertical, horizontal, and various obliques, (Adapted from Hubel and Wiewel, 1962.)
+This is illustrated here for sample ceils.
+Despute this variety, however, all sample cells are characterized by three features: (1) specific retinal position.
+(2) their discrete excitatory [x] and inhibitory (A).
+2000s. and ISI specific axis of orientation.
+For samplicity, only receptive dolds with a vertical axis of orientation from 12 to 6 o'clock are shown in this figure; each has a rectilinear configuration.
+In fact, each region of the retina is represented in area 17, not only for this but for all axes of ortentationvertical, homeomil, and various obliques, (Adapted from Hubel and Wiesel, 1962.)